-Part conference, part reunion, part summer camp, the 2022 Spring Together Retreat is your invitation to a multi-day dose of reconnection.
-We’re intentionally calling it a retreat because we want to create space for reflection and re-imagination, deep thoughts and deep breaths, and ideas and inspiration.
+Part conference, part reunion, part summer camp, the 2022 Spring Together Retreat was your invitation to a multi-day dose of reconnection.
+We intentionally called it a retreat because we wanted to create space for reflection and re-imagination, deep thoughts and deep breaths, and ideas and inspiration.

-The Spring Together Retreat is a choose-your-own-adventure kind of opportunity across multiple days.
+The Spring Together Retreat was a choose-your-own-adventure kind of opportunity across multiple days.
 Put together the experience you want to have:

-- Bonus Days: Thurs / Fri / Sat, May 19-21 – join a small group for one or two optional Field Trips led by our member organizations
+- Bonus Days: Thurs / Fri / Sat, May 19-21 – small groups gathered for optional Field Trips led by our member organizations

 - Live, dynamic, and unscripted conversations on stage

 - An indoor-outdoor event flow that’s relaxing and restorative

 - Activities and meet-ups of many kinds to connect/reconnect with friends and colleagues

 - A birthday bash for TOGETHER member organizations who are celebrating big anniversaries (there will be cake and singing!)

 - A quiet zone for anyone who needs some downtime between reuniting with colleagues you haven’t seen in 2+ years

 This won’t be a pre-pandemic conference at which you sit and listen passively for hours.
 No plain ole’ plenary.
 This event will be a vibrant, self-guided, and joyful experience.
 You will want to be there!